yeoman/yeoman.io/app/_includes/yeoman.wiki/Team-Meeting-Notes.md

 ## Wednesday, 15th Jan

 * Simon started work on bringing [queues](https://github.com/yeoman/generator/pull/468) to the generator system.
 Next up is priority queues.
 Feedback would be appreciated on the [composability](https://github.com/yeoman/generator/issues/433) discussion thread.
+AI for the team: Provide feedback to Simon before next week.
+Right now we look to using the queue name as the namespace in the prototype, but there may be a cleaner solution we can think of.
+Otherwise, queues are great.
+We're not passing callbacks down the process anymore.
 * `grunt serve` is the new hotness.
 Thanks to Eddie for his PRs, Sindre for merging.
 Tag/release new versions this week.
 * Official [generator](https://github.com/yeoman/yeoman/issues/1263) cleanup - can we add references to .yo-rc examples and start to break up tasks?
 * Addy is working on defining the [roadmap](https://github.com/yeoman/yeoman/issues/1264) for this quarter, how we might help [existing](https://github.com/yeoman/yeoman/issues/1265) projects.
 How important do we feel the [installers](https://github.com/yeoman/yeoman/issues/1262) are for our beginners?
 Also need to wrap up RequireJS PR.